-To receive Priority of Service for Core or Intensive Services, covered persons may self-attest their Veteran or eligible spouse status.
+To receive Priority of Service for career services, covered persons may self-attest their Veteran or eligible spouse status.

-To receive training services under WIA, however, Veteran status must be verified.
-This can be done by reviewing the original or a photocopy of the customer's Certificate of Release or Discharge from Active Duty, which is commonly known as the "DD-214 Form."
-A LWIA director or a designee may also approve verification from another official source.
-"Assistance with Lost DD-214 Form," on page 19, provides details on requesting a duplicate DD-214 Form.
+To receive training services under WIOA, however, Veteran status must be verified.
+This can be done by reviewing the original or a photocopy of the customer's Certificate of Release or Discharge from Active Duty, which is commonly known as the -DD-214 Form."
+A LWDA director or a designee may also approve verification from another official source.2 -Assistance with Lost DD-214 Form," on page 19, provides details on requesting a duplicate DD-214 Form.